The CDU: Germany's major postwar party seeking to redefine itself | DW | 25.09.2021

 Over the past years Merkel's CDU has moved further toward the center than ever before in its history.
 Abolishing military conscription and phasing out nuclear energy were two of the most radical changes during her tenure.

-Ever the pragmatic tactician, Merkel opened the door tolegalizing gay marriage in 2017 by allowing a conscience vote in the Bundestag and then voted against it herself.
+Ever the pragmatic tactician, Merkel opened the door to legalizing same-sex marriage in 2017 by allowing a conscience vote in the Bundestag and then voted against it herself.

 The CDU stands for fiscal stability, but it doesn't advocate the sort of hostility toward the social welfare state that's a feature of conservative movements in other parts of the world.
-The CDU advocates canceling out the country's debt, favors security and increased state surveillance and is generally more free-market-friendly than its main political competitor, the center-left Social Democrat SPD.
+The CDU advocates canceling out the country's debt, favors security and increased state surveillance and is generally more market-friendly than the SPD.

-While Adenauer and Erhard co-operated with non-Nazi parties to their right, the CDU has later worked to marginalize its right-wing opposition.
+Though Adenauer and Erhard cooperated with non-Nazi parties to their right, the CDU has more recently worked to marginalize its right-wing opposition.

-In the last general election in 2017, the CDU lost over 8 percent compared to the previous vote four years before, when it polled 41.5 percent.
-Analysts found that many voters abandoned Germany's biggest party for the far-right populist Alternative for Germany (AfD).
+In the last general election, in 2017, the CDU lost over eight percentage points from the 2013 vote, when it polled 41.5%.
+Analysts found that many voters abandoned Germany's biggest party for the far-right Alternative for Germany (AfD).

-When Angela Merkel stepped down from the CDU party leadership, she was succeeded initially by one of her allies: Annegret Kramp-Karrenbauer, who resigned after a dramatic drop in support.
-She was succeeded by Armin Laschet in January 2021, who promised to continue Merkel's course.
+When Merkel stepped down from the CDU party leadership, she was succeeded initially by one of her allies: Annegret Kramp-Karrenbauer, who resigned after a dramatic drop in support.
+She, in turn, was succeeded in January by Armin Laschet , who promised to continue Merkel's course.

 This is an updated version of a previous article.